 Tip for Finding Water Heater Age

-If you recently moved into an older home, you may not have documentation on the water heater to find how old it is.
-Luckily, there is a trick to finding the age of the water heater, the serial number.
+If you recently moved into an older home, you may not have documentation on the water heater to find out how old it is.
+Luckily, there is a trick to finding the age of the water heater, which is the serial number.
 The number usually begins with a letter that corresponds to the month; an “A” means January, “B” for February, and so on.
-The next two numbers in the serial correspond to the year the water heater was manufactured.
+The following two numbers in the serial correspond to the year the water heater was manufactured.
 So, a serial number that begins with “F14” would have been manufactured in June of 2014.
 You can confirm on the water heater brand’s website to ensure they use this system.

 When Should You Replace a Water Heater?